 Q: 2021!
-That is ten years from now!
+That is 10 years from now!
 Why can't the MARTA line to the Clifton Corridor/Emory be constructed as soon as the vote passes?

-A: Rail projects must go through a prescribed process that includes years of extensive study, planning and community input.
+A: Rail projects must go through a prescribed process that includes years of extensive study, planning, and community input.
 Several required phases have already been completed on the Clifton Corridor rail project including the Feasibility Study and the Locally Preferred Alternative (LPA), which the MARTA board approved this past March.
-The LPA process involved several years of community and stakeholder input which resulted in consensus on the route and mode (light rail) of the transit line.
-The next phases will be the Environmental Impact Study (2013-2015), Engineering, Planning & Design (2013-2017) and Construction (2017-2021).
-Additional time will be needed for train safety testing which could take 6-12 months.
+The LPA process involved several years of community and stakeholder input, which resulted in consensus on the route and mode (light rail) of the transit line.
+The next phases will be the Environmental Impact Study (2013–2015), Engineering, Planning, and Design (2013–2017) and Construction (2017–2021).
+Additional time will be needed for train safety testing, which could take 6–12 months.

 Q: Why does the Georgia Chapter of the Sierra Club oppose the Transportation Referendum?